enkidevs/curriculum/javascript/ecmascript-2015/symbol/symbol.md

 typeof Symbol(); //"symbol"
 ```

-When you create a symbol, it is unique even if you create symbols with the same names:
+When you create a symbol, it is unique even if there are other symbols with the same description:

 ```javascript
 var sym1 = Symbol("Enki");